-- O1.
-Instruction.
+01. Instruction.
 Instruction is inclusive of subject matter, content and course offerings.
 Patterns of instructional organization are a local school district option.
-Schools will assure students meet locally developed standards with the state standards as a minimum.
-(This includes special instruction that allows limited English proficient students to participate successfully in all aspects of the school's curriculum and keep up with other students in the regular education program.
+Schools will assure students meet locally developed standards with the state standards as a minimum.\ (\This includes special instruction that allows limited English proficient students to participate successfully in all aspects of the school's curriculum and keep up with other students in the regular education program.
 It also includes special learning opportunities for accelerated, learning disabled students and students with other disabilities.)
-(4-5-00) - O2.
-Instructional Courses.
-At appropriate grade levels, instruction will include but not be limited to the following: (4-11-06) - a.
-Language Arts and Communication will include instruction in reading, writing, English, literature, technological applications, spelling, speech and listening.
-(4-1-97) - b.
-Mathematics will include instruction in addition, subtraction, multiplication, division, percentages, mathematical reasoning and probability.
-(4-1-97) - c.
-Science will include instruction in applied sciences, earth and space sciences, physical sciences, and life sciences.
-(4-1-97) - d.
+(4-5-00) Instructional Courses.
+At appropriate grade levels, instruction will include but not be limited to 02. the following: (4-11-06) Language Arts and Communication will include instruction in reading, writing, English, literature, ิล. technological applications, spelling, speech and listening.
+(4 - 1 - 97) Mathematics will include instruction in addition, subtraction, multiplication, division, percentages, b. mathematical reasoning and probability.
+(4-1-97) Science will include instruction in applied sciences, earth and space sciences, physical sciences, c. and life sciences.
+(4 - 1 - 97) d.
 Social Studies will include instruction in history, government, geography, economics, current world affairs, citizenship, and sociology.
-(4-1-97)

-104. OTHER REQUIRED INSTRUCTION.
+(4 - 1 - 97) OTHER REQUIRED INSTRUCTION.
+104.

-Other required instruction for all students and other required offerings of the school are:
+Other required instruction for all students and other required offerings of the school are: (4 - 1 - 97)

 01. Elementary Schools.

+The following section outlines other information required for all elementary students, as well as a. other required offerings of the school:

+Page 10

+(RESERVED)

+KINDERGARTEN CURRICULUM.

+BASIC CURRICULUM.

+previously met in print or writing;

 a.
-The following section outlines other information required for all elementary students, as well as other required offerings of the school:

-Fine Arts (art and music) Health (wellness)

-IDAHO ADMINISTRATIVE CODE State Board of Education

-IDAPA 08.02.03 Rules Governing Thoroughness

-Physical Education (fitness)

 b.

+printed form.

+(4 - 1 - 97)

+(4-5-00)

+(4-5-00)

+(4-5-00)

+(4 - 11 - 06)

+(4 - 11 - 06)

+Physical Education (fitness)(4-11-06)Additional instructional options as determined by the local school district.
+For example:

+b.
 Additional instructional options as determined by the local school district.
-For example: Languages other than English Career Awareness
+For example: Languages other than English Career Awareness (4-1-97)

 02. Middle Schools/Junior High Schools.

-- a.
+a.
 No later than the end of Grade eight (8) each students shall develop parent-approved student learning plans for their high school and post-high school options.
 The learning plan shall be developed by students with the assistance of parents or guardians, and with advice and recommendation from school personnel.
 It shall be reviewed annually and may be revised at any time.
 The purpose of a parent-approved student learning plan is to outline a course of study and learning activities for students to become contributing members of society.
 A student learning plan describes, at a minimum, the list of courses and learning activities in which the student will engage while working toward meeting the school district's or LEA's graduation standards.
 The school district or LEA will have met its obligation for parental involvement if it makes a good faith effort to notify the parent or guardian of the responsibility for the development and approval of the learning plan.
 A learning plan will not be required if the parent or guardian requests, in writing, that no learning plan be developed.
-(4-11-06) - b.
+(4-11-06) b.
 (Effective for all students that enter the sixth grade in the fall of 2006 or later.)
 A student must have taken pre-algebra before the student will be permitted to enter grade nine (9).
-(4-11-06) - c.
-Other required instruction for all middle school students: Health (wellness)

-Physical Education (fitness)

-d.
-Other required offerings of the school:

-Family and Consumer Science

-Fine & Performing Arts

-Professional Technical Education

-Advisory Period (middle school only, encouraged in junior high school)

-105. HIGH SCHOOL GRADUATION REQUIREMENTS.
+(4-11-06) c.
+Other required instruction for all middle school students: Health (wellness) Physical Education (fitness) (4-11-06) d.
+Other required offerings of the school: Family and Consumer Science Fine & Performing Arts Professional Technical Education Advisory Period (middle school only, encouraged in junior high school) (4-11-06) 105.
+HIGH SCHOOL GRADUATION REQUIREMENTS.